bupt-ipcr/RL4Net-TE/ns3-env/ns3-python-connector/README.md

-ns3gym
+pyns3
 ======

-OpenAI Gym meets ns-3
+Python abstract of ns-3